Broken Links = Missed Opportunities

 5 Essential tools for link checking

-I would recommended running one of these tools through your website monthly.
+I would recommended running one of these tools through your website monthly or quarterly depending on its size and taking action to improve the most significant problems.

 1. ScreamingFrog Spider SEO